Auto Design - Advanced Settings

 -

-Choose how a road's gradient is determined when generated design strings:
+Choose how a road’s gradient is determined when generating design strings:

 -

-Steepest—all new projects, or unmodified projects, have this setting by default.
-This setting automatically determines which aspect of the road segment is steepest and constrains the gradient on that side.
-This is useful if the projection causes a road to form a complex shape such as an 's', meaning that there is no consistent 'inner' or 'outer' edge.
-This would also be the case where a switchback has been inserted.
+Steepest – All new projects, or unmodified projects, use this setting by default.
+Studio determines which side of each road segment is steepest and constrains the gradient on that side.
+This is useful when the projection produces a complex road shape, for example an “S”, where there is no consistent inner or outer edge.
+This can also apply when a switchback has been inserted.

 For example, the pit road below is a switchback road from the pit base to the pit rim:

 In this example, the goal is to apply a fixed gradient to the entire road of 12 degrees.
-The inside edge (on the pit void side) of Segment 1 is steeper than the outside, so it is this side to which the gradient setting (12 degrees) is applied.
-Segment 2 is the opposite; the outside is steeper than the inside edge, so the gradient is applied to the outside edge.
+The inside edge (on the pit void side) of Segment 1 is steeper than the outside, so the gradient setting (12 degrees) is applied to the inside edge.
+Segment 2 is the opposite: the outside edge is steeper than the inside edge, so the gradient is applied to the outside edge.

-These settings will impact the way adaptive roads are positioned, for example, the following image shows the same road positions calculated by only changing the Road Gradient Side setting:
+These settings affect how adaptive roads are positioned.
+The following image shows the same road positions calculated by changing only the Road Gradient Side setting:

-In comparison with simply setting the gradient to the outside edge consistently, for example, the Steepest option always sets the gradient on the steepest side.
+Compared with setting the gradient consistently to the outside edge, the Steepest option always applies the gradient on the steepest side.

 -

-Pit inside for Bottom-Up.
-Pit Outside for Top-Down—choose a road side for gradient constraint depending on the direction the pit or dump is generated; inside for bottom-up designs and outside for top-down designs.
+Pit inside for Bottom-Up, Pit outside for Top-Down – Choose a road side for gradient constraint based on the generation direction: inside for bottom-up designs and outside for top-down designs.

 -

-Pit/Dump Inside—fix the road gradient on all road segment edges that are on the pit void side or the dump face side, regardless of whether the pit is projected upwards or downwards.
+Pit/Dump Inside – Fix the road gradient on all road segment edges on the pit void side or the dump face side, regardless of projection direction.

 -